Join a Ride

 The group ride is being organized and led by Trails BC, and is open to cyclists of all ages.
 Participants must have their own bicycle, and be capable of cycling 40 kms in 3-4 hours, with breaks.

 Online registration through the Trails BC website is required for the group bike ride.
 The rides are free.
-The registration deadline is two days before each event.
-Ride procedures and more detailed descriptions will be sent to registrants via email closer to the date of the rides.
+The registration deadline is August 6th, unless the limit is reached before that time.
+Ride procedures and more detailed descriptions will be sent by email to registrants once they have registered.